 - The USACE will continually monitor the lake for aquatic vegetation growth.
-Prior to aquatic vegetation growth developing to nuisance levels, aquatic vegetation control measures will be scheduled. - Which priority level is the area?
+Prior to aquatic vegetation growth developing to nuisance levels, aquatic vegetation control measures will be scheduled. - Priority level of the area.

 REPORTING:

 Annual/Biennial Report: All reports will be submitted to the DEP or EPD.
 The Annual reports will contain the following information: